realwaynesun/statistical-finance/README.md

 # statistical-finance
-The python files here are the calculators for my statistical finance course in Waseda.
+The python files here are the calculators for my Statistical Finance course in Waseda.
 You can use or copy it freely, take your own responsbility.